grafana/agent/docs/sources/flow/tasks/kubernetes/collect-logs.md

 TODO(thampiotr): A doc that will describe how to collect and send logs in a Kubernetes cluster.
-The prerequisite is to install as a DaemonSet.
+Will describe how to install as a DaemonSet using Helm.
 In the future we may point to API-based approach here.

-We may describe mounting the pod logs volume and priviledged access.
+We also describe mounting the pod logs volume and priviledged access.

 This will use the [kubernetes module](https://github.com/grafana/agent-modules/tree/main/modules/kubernetes) which uses annotation-driven approach.
 This doc will describe how to get a